stellarwp/arrays/README.md

 ## Notes on examples

 Since the recommendation is to use Strauss to prefix this library's namespaces, all examples will be using the `Boomshakalaka` namespace prefix.

+## Acknowledgements

+A number of array methods were ported over from [The Events Calendar](https://theeventscalendar.com) and the [Laravel Framework](https://github.com/laravel/framework).